Serverless overview

 - The request is queued until a worker is available.

-- The result is returned to the user/client.
+- The result is returned to the user/client after they call

 - Idle workers eventually shut down if no new requests arrive.